BreadchainCoop/gas-killer-analyzer/docs/GAS_KILLER_SLASHING_SPEC.md

 The slashing mechanism has several favorable properties:

-- Slashing may be expensive to invoke (acceptable tradeoff)
+- Slashing may be arbitrarily expensive to invoke (acceptable tradeoff)
 - Slashing process may be interactive (multi-step)
 - Slashing does not have to happen instantly
 - All slashing logic can be committed and deployed only when needed